georn/airportChallenge/README.md

 - [x] The airport have a default capacity
 - [x] A Plane does not land when the airport is full
 - [x] The airport capacity can be overridden

+## Development

+So, after leaving this code to gain some dust for a few months, I decided to start to refactor it for the sake of practice.

+So I chosen to built it into a Node.js application, so the Jasmine standalone can be deleted and brought instead in the form of a package using `npm`.
+This also brings the possibility of building it with an CLI Interface.

 ## Collaborators